vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ```

 ####After
-- Called after target method invocation, no matter whether it was succesfull or there was an exception
+- Called after target method invocation, no matter whether it was successful or there was an exception
 - @After("expression")

 ####Around